Vonones I

-Vonones I (ΟΝΩΝΗΣ Onōnēs on his coins) was an Arsacid prince, who ruled as King of Kings of Parthian Empire from 8 to 12, and then subsequently as king of Armenia from 12 to 18.
+Vonones I (ΟΝΩΝΗΣ Onōnēs on his coins) was an Arsacid prince, who ruled as King of Kings of the Parthian Empire from 8 to 12, and subsequently as King of Armenia from 12 to 18.
 He was the eldest son of Phraates IV (r.
-37–2 BC) and was sent to Rome as a hostage in 10/9 BC in order to prevent conflict over the succession of Phraates IV's youngest son, Phraataces.
+37–2 BC) and was sent to Rome as a hostage in 10/9 BC to avoid conflict over the succession of Phraates IV's youngest son, Phraataces.

 Background and early life

 Vonones was the eldest son of Phraates IV.
 According to the classical Roman historian Tacitus, Vonones was related to the Scythian king.
-Phraates IV had previously in his reign been aided by the Scythians to retake his throne from the usurper Tiridates in c.
-30 BC, and thus Vonones could possibly be the result of a marriage alliance between Phraates IV and a Scythian tribal chief, who agreed to help him in return.
+Phraates IV had previously been aided during his reign by the Scythians to retake his throne from the usurper Tiridates in c.
+30 BC, and thus Vonones was possibly the result of a marriage alliance between Phraates IV and a Scythian tribal chief, who agreed to provide support in exchange for the union.
 Vonones was along with three of his brothers (Phraates, Seraspandes and Rhodaspes) sent to Rome in 10/9 BC, in order to prevent conflict over the succession of Phraates IV's youngest son, Phraataces.
-The Roman emperor Augustus used this as propaganda depicting the submission of Parthia to Rome, listing it as a great accomplishment in his Res Gestae Divi Augusti.
+The Roman emperor Augustus used this diplomatic gesture as propaganda, portraying it as a sign of Parthia’s submission to Rome, listing it as a great accomplishment in his Res Gestae Divi Augusti.